 But you can’t possibly know what causes him to offer you that deal, just because the deal correlates with the last day of the month.

 Maybe he’s made a commitment to himself to improve his selling skills and double his sales that month, and this is the last car he needs.
-Maybe he’s made a promise to his wife to sell enough cars to be able to afford day care for his newborn son.
-Or maybe he’s just happy that his boss gave him some wiggle room with prices, because they want to increase customer satisfaction and loyalty.
+Maybe he’s made a promise to his wife to sell enough cars to be able to afford daycare for his newborn son.
+Or one of a million other reasons.

-A very popular example of this is money’s influence on election outcomes.
+Similarly, take money’s influence on election outcomes.
 We all think whoever spends the most, gets the most votes.
-But actually, successful candidates could cut their budget in half and lose only 1% of voters (and vice versa losing candidates could double their budget and only get 1% more votes).
+But actually, successful candidates could cut their budget in half and lose only 1% of voters (and vice versa).
 In reality, voters simply want to influence a close match or back a clear favorite.
 Even though money is correlated with election outcomes, it’s not the cause of it.

 What else can you learn from the blinks?